Triston Casas Preview, Player Props: Red Sox vs. Yankees

 Triston Casas At The Plate

-- Among qualified hitters in MLB play, he ranks 76th in batting average, 25th in on-base percentage, and 28th in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 83rd, his on-base percentage ranks 33rd, and he is 32nd in the league in slugging.

+- Casas has picked up a hit in 62 of 108 games this year, with multiple hits 23 times.

-- In 29.9% of his games this year, Casas has had at least one RBI.
-He's picked up more than one in 13.1% and driven in three or more of his team's runs in two contests.
+- In 32 games this season (29.6%), Casas has picked up an RBI, and in 14 of those games (13.0%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.